Skip to Content

 Worst Time to Visit Luxembourg

-Although a year-round destination, the worst time to find yourself in Luxembourg is in October, as it’s the rainiest month of the entire year.
+Although a year-round destination, the worst time to visit Luxembourg is in October, as it’s the rainiest month of the entire year.

 With 87 mm of precipitation, rain for around 14.4 days, and average relative humidity of 83%, your plans can easily get ruined, leaving you with nothing but feelings of disappointment for what was probably meant to be a spectacular (and not to mention expensive!) getaway.

-October sees moderate fall temperatures varying between 55.6°F and 43.3°F. It’s the month when the transition from one season (summer) to another (fall) is most detectable.
+October sees moderate fall temperatures varying between 55°F and 43°F. It’s the month when the transition from one season (summer) to another (fall) is most detectable.

 Watching the leaves change color and eventually fall, people substitute their light jackets with sweaters and thicker coats, and stronger winds making their presence known isn’t the best recipe for attracting tourists.